-To create the silver armour, weapons and jewellry on each of the Kings of Men, a basecoat of Boltgun Metal was used first.
+To create the silver armor, weapons and jewelry on each of the Kings of Men, a basecoat of Boltgun Metal was used first.
 This was then highlighted with Chainmail, followed by Mithril Silver.

 To paint the cloak of the fourth King, a basecoat of Chaos Black and Scorched Brown mixed together in equal parts was applied.
 Scorched Brown was then added to the mix for the highlight stages, finishing with Scorched Brown on its own.
-The decoration on the edge of the cloak and the waistband was painted with a basecoat of Scorched Brown, e
+The decoration on the edge of the cloak and the waistband was painted with a basecoat of Scorched Brown, e for the highlight stages.
+The fourth King's hair was painted using an equal parts mix of Codex Grey and Chaos Black.
+Equal parts to which small amounts of

-Bleached Bone were added for the highlight stages.
-The fourth King's hair was painted using an equal parts to which small amounts of painted using an equal parts mix of Codex Grey and Chaos Black.
-Equal parts Codex Grey was added to this for the first highlight stage, followed by adding Fortress Grey for each successive highlight.
+Bleached Bone were added

+Codex Grey was added to this for the first highlight stage, followed by adding Fortress Grey for each successive highlight.